 Our understanding of both the virus itself and the accuracy of testing for the virus is still emerging.
-There are two types of tests that are offered at the University Health Center: one tests for current infection (nasopharyngeal swab) and one tests for past infection (blood antibody test).
+There are two types of tests that are offered at University Health Services: one tests for current infection (nasopharyngeal swab) and one tests for past infection (blood antibody test).
 Both tests have false positive and false negative rates.
 Your clinician wil help you sort out whether testing is indicated given your symptoms or situation.

 Take Charge of Your Health